Xiaomi: Partnerships

 In 2021, Harman Kardon collaborated with Xiaomi for its newest smartphone; the Xiaomi Mi 11 series are the first smartphones to feature with Harman Kardon-tuned dual speaker setup.

 In 2021, Xiaomi began collaborating with directors to create short films shot entirely using the Xiaomi Mi 11 line of phones.
 In 2022, they made two shorts with Jessica Henwick.
 The first, Bus Girl won several awards and was long-listed for Best British Short at the 2023 BAFTA.

 In 2022, Leica Camera entered a strategic partnership with Xiaomi to jointly develop Leica cameras to be used in Xiaomi flagship smartphones, succeeding the partnership between Huawei and Leica.
 The first flagship smartphones under this new partnership were the Xiaomi 12S Ultra and Xiaomi MIX Fold 2, launched in July and August 2022, respectively.

+In February 2026, the Mobile World Congress announced the Leica Leitzphone powered by Xiaomi 17 Ultra, and be launched in the international market on 6 March 2026.

 Xiaomi's mobile device manufacturing plant was inaugurated on 4 March 2022, to begin production in Pakistan.
 The plant was set up in conjunction with Select Technologies (Pvt) Limited, an Air Link fully owned subsidiary.
 The production plant is located in Lahore.
 As of July 2022, the future of the plant is uncertain due to the 2021–2023 global supply chain crisis.

-Diversification and CVC

-Xiaomi CEO wants to make lots of products unrelated to their core business, to reduce resource use and risk, they heavily invest into and help small brands, startups and no-name/unknown brands.
-Those brands start off researching, developing and manufacturing products exclusively for Xiaomi.
-Their products are rebranded as and sold under the Xiaomi brand.
-Once they've learned enough, they change their name to something that disassociates themselves from the Xiaomi brand.
-Those small companies may create products under their own brand and compete against Xiaomi and the other companies that Xiaomi has invested in.
-There are over eighty-five such companies, notable ones include: